PaddlePaddle/Serving/java/README.md

 The first is that when GPU serving and Java client are running in the same GPU image, the user needs to copy the files compiled in the java image (path:/serving /Java) to the path /serving/Java of the GPU image.

 The second is that GPU serving and Java client are deployed in their respective docker images (or different hosts with compilation and development environment).
-At this time, you only need to pay attention to the IP and port correspondence between the Java client and GPU serving.
+At this time, you only need to pay attention to the `ip` and`port` correspondence between the Java client and GPU serving.
 See item 3 of the above precautions for details.